Background

 Building

 The Inscape Arts Building is Seattle’s former Immigration Station and Assay office, reconfigured as an arts complex.
-Built in 1932, the 77,000 sq ft unreinforced masonry neoclassical building is on the National Registry of Historic Places.
+Built in 1932, the 77,000 sq ft neoclassical building is on the National Registry of Historic Places and was designated a Seattle Landmark in 2024.
 It holds 125 rugged concrete-floor studio spaces ranging in size, shape, and amenity (sinks, roll-up doorways, etc), two large historic porches, hallway display space, a black box theater, and a drive-in loading area.
-The building has not been seismically retrofitted; it also has some (contained) asbestos and lead.
+One of the most significant artifacts of immigration and detention is tar graffiti from detainees in the former prison yards that are outdoor “patios.”